django-denmark/2020.djangoday.dk/content/_index.md

 ---
-title: "Welcome - Django Day 2020"
+title: "Welcome - Django Day Copenhagen 2020"
 date: "2020-01-20"
 description: "Djangonauts from in and around Denmark are meeting up for the second edition of Django Day Copenhagen, September 25th 2020"
 draft: false